jdjohn215/milwaukee-weather/data/README.md

 Detailed field definitions are in [this NOAA documentation file](ftp://ftp.ncdc.noaa.gov/pub/data/ghcn/daily/readme.txt).

 This file is created by running `R/Retrieve_GHCN_USW00014839.R`.
-That script downloads the latest data, unzips it, filters for the desired values, converts those values to the desired units, formats date columns, and converts the data from long to wide format.
+That script downloads the latest data, unzips it, filters for the desired statistics, converts those values to the desired units, formats date columns, and converts the data from long to wide format.